Demographics of Guam

 The demographics of Guam details an array of demographic statistics relating to the territory of Guam.
 This includes statistics on population, including the Indigenous population; religious affiliations; language; and immigration.
 The Demographics of Guam provides an overview of the history of Guam, as well as a depiction of the villages in the United States territory and its populace.
 The population of Guam, as of July 2021 was 168,801.

 The demographics of Guam include the demographic features of the population of Guam, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

 Population

 While there are no large cities in Guam, the populace resides in villages.
 The most populated village in Guam is Dededo, with a population of 44,943 in 2010.
 The Indigenous people of Guam are known as the Chamorro people, and are the largest ethnic group in Guam.
 This group is categorised as a minority group in the United States territory.
 The 2021 mean age in the territory of Guam was 31.4 years.
 Guam is the largest and most populated of the territories in the Mariana Islands.

-The population density of Guam is approximately 0.31 people per square metre.
+The population density of Guam is approximately 310 people per square kilometer.
 The total land area is 544 km2.
 94.9% of Guam's population lives in urban regions.

-In the 2020 U.S. Census, Guam had a population of 153,836.
-This was a 3.5 percent decrease from the population of 159,358 in the 2010 Census.
+In the 2020 U.S. census, Guam had a population of 153,836.
+This was a 3.5 percent decrease from the population of 159,358 in the 2010 census.

+Structure of the population

+Population Estimates by Sex and Age Group (01.VII.2021) (Including armed forces stationed in the area.):